Next plc: Financial data

-In September 2018, the company's Irish operations profits were separated from Next plc.
-Next (Ireland) Ltd was formally established to focus on the distribution of products in its physical stores and its online store in the Republic of Ireland.
-At the same time Next Germany was established.

-In November 2022, it was announced Next had acquired the London-headquartered furniture retailer, Made.com - which (in the same month) had gone into administration.

-In December 2022, the company entered into a joint venture with Tom Joule to buy The Joules Group out of administration.

 Logos and marketing

-Until circa 1991 Next used a lower case Courier-style typeface in black against a white background for its logo.
-This was replaced by the capitalised NEXT logo in a Roman-serif style type face.
-There were some variations of this such as the logo with each letter of NEXT in an individual square and in some stores in 2005/2006 had the Next logo in a varying blue & black background with "X's" printed on them, as opposed to the black background.
+Until circa 1991, Next used a lower case Courier-style typeface in black against a white background for its logo.
+This was replaced by the capitalised "NEXT" logo in a Roman-serif style type face.
+There were some variations of this such as the logo with each letter of "NEXT" in an individual square and in some stores in 2005/2006 had the Next logo in a varying blue and black background with "X's" printed on them, as opposed to the black background.
 In addition, some variations in typeface occurred during the logo's use – including similar fonts that had serifs positioned above the "T" crossbar, similar to Garamond and others that had more in common with Times New Roman.
-In 2007 a new next logo was introduced, although the previous logo continued to be used until stock was exhausted.
+In 2007, a new "next" logo was introduced, although the previous logo continued to be used until stock was exhausted.

 Next clothing often carries reference to the origins of the company in 1982 with use of "82" or "1982" as a design feature on clothes in all ranges.

-Prior to 2007 Next only advertised immediately prior to a sale, usually through brief television spots and newspaper advertising.
-In 2007 following a "disappointing" 7.2% fall in like for like sales, it announced it was investing "£17 million over the next three years to revive its existing stores and product offering" + an additional £10m for marketing.
+Prior to 2007, Next only advertised immediately prior to a sale, usually through brief television spots and newspaper advertising.
+In 2007, following a "disappointing" 7.2% fall in like for like sales, it announced it was investing "£17 million over the next three years to revive its existing stores and product offering", plus an additional £10m for marketing.
 Yasmin Le Bon who modelled in the first Next Directory in Spring 1988 featured in an on-line fashion show.

-In September 2007, to celebrate its 25th anniversary, Next launched its first television campaign in twelve years named 'Ali's Party' with the song 'Suddenly I See' and starring Brazilian supermodel Alessandra Ambrosio.
+In September 2007, to celebrate its 25th anniversary, Next launched its first television campaign in twelve years named "Ali's Party" with the song "Suddenly I See" and starring Brazilian supermodel Alessandra Ambrosio.
 All extra casts were Next employees, otherwise nicknamed 'nextras'.
 A second advert featuring Ambrosio, was screened in November 2007 and the songs were regularly played instore during the campaign.
 An advert directed by Ben Watts and filmed on the banks of the River Seine was shown in September 2010 to reflect the season's Parisian chic styles.
-It was soundtracked by The Specials’ "A Message to You, Rudy" and starred Brazilian model Emanuela de Paula and Spanish actor Jon Kortajarena.
+The soundtrack included "A Message to You, Rudy" by The Specials' and the advert starred Brazilian model Emanuela de Paula and Spanish actor Jon Kortajarena.